 Gallery layouts and linking of photos

-Finally, you should decide which gallery layout (grid, masonry, wall, or mosaic) suits your website the most.
+Finally, you should decide which gallery layout (Grid, Masonry, Wall, Mosaic, or Slideshow) suits your website the most.
 In most cases this is a personal choice.
 If you have a lot of photos in portrait mode, masonry layout might be better than wall layout, since the photos will appear bigger.
 The same is true for photos in landscape mode vice versa.
 Usually, photos are opened in a lightbox.
 If you want to present more information about your photos you should link them to standalone photo pages.

 3. About Page